Louis-Napoléon, Prince Imperial: Biography

 Louis-Napoléon was born at the Tuileries Palace in Paris, and he was baptised on 14 June 1856 at Notre Dame Cathedral.
 His godfather was Pope Pius IX, whose representative, Cardinal Patrizi, officiated.
 His godmother was Eugène de Beauharnais's daughter, Josephine, the Queen of Sweden, who was represented by Grand Duchess Stéphanie of Baden.

 His education, after a false start under the academic historian Francis Monnier, was from 1867 supervised by General Frossard as governor, assisted by Augustin Filon as a tutor.
 His English nurse, Miss Shaw, was recommended by Queen Victoria and taught the prince English from an early age.
 His valet Xavier Uhlmann and his inseparable friend Louis Conneau also figured prominently in his life.
 The young prince was known by the nickname "Loulou" in his family circle.
 In 1868, he visited Corsica and attended the centenary festival of the annexation of the island to France.

 At the outbreak of the Franco-Prussian War of 1870–1871, he accompanied his father as a sub-lieutenant to the front.
 The prince was present on the hills above Saarbrücken during the engagement at their base.
 Still, when the war began to go against the Imperial army, his father sent him to the border with Belgium.
 In September, his father sent him a message to cross over into Belgium.
 He travelled from there to England, arriving on 6 September, where his parents joined him, the Second Empire having been abolished.
 The family settled in England at Camden Place in Chislehurst, Kent.
 Upon his father's death in 1873, Bonapartists proclaimed him Napoleon IV.
 On his 18th birthday, a large crowd gathered to cheer him at Camden Place.

 The prince attended elementary lectures in physics at King's College London.
 In 1872, he applied and was accepted to the Royal Military Academy, Woolwich.
 He finished seventh in his class of thirty-four and came top in riding and fencing.
 He then served for a time with the Royal Artillery at Aldershot.

 During the 1870s, there was some talk of a marriage between him and Queen Victoria's youngest daughter, Princess Beatrice.
 Queen Victoria also reportedly believed that it would be best for "the peace of Europe" if the prince became Emperor of France.
 The prince remained a devout Catholic, and he retained hopes that the Bonapartist cause might eventually triumph if the secularising Third Republic failed.
-He supported the tactics of Eugène Rouher over those of Victor, Prince Napoléon, breaking with Victor in 1876.
+He supported the tactics of Eugène Rouher over those of Prince Napoléon-Jérôme, breaking with Napoléon-Jérôme in 1876.